TomRitserveldt/puppet-cacti/README.md

 Adding new hosts to cacti:

-Use the class cacti::host resource, example: cacti::host {'hosting1':
+Use the class cacti::host resource, example:

+@@cacti::host {'hosting1':
   ip       => '10.1.0.14',
-  template => 8,
+  template => 'Local Linux Machine',
 }

-To use a template, assign a valid id (default is a linux machine) from the following list:
+This will add a new device and some default graphs (as seen in the host.pp manifest)

 Valid Host Templates: (id, name)
 0	None